hamzaiftkhar/100-Days-of-Code-with-Python/Day-32/README.md

 {'cherry', 'apple', 'banana'}
 ```

+### Important Note:

+In Python, sets do not produce shuffled output by design.
+Sets are unordered collections of unique elements, which means they do not have a specific order, and the elements are not arranged in any particular sequence.
+When you iterate through a set or print its elements, the order in which the elements are displayed may appear shuffled, but it is not intentional randomness.

+The apparent randomness in the order of elements in a set is due to the way Python's sets are implemented internally.
+Sets use hash tables (also known as dictionaries) to store their elements for efficient membership testing and elimination of duplicates.
+Hash tables do not guarantee any specific order when you iterate through their keys or values.

+If you need a collection that maintains the order of elements, you can use a list or another ordered data structure like collections.OrderedDict (for Python 3.1 and later) or collections.OrderedDict (for Python 2.7 and 3.0).
+These data structures preserve the order in which elements are added, allowing you to access and iterate through the elements in a predictable order.

 ## Creating a Set in Python

 Sets can be created by using the built-in set() function with an iterable object or a sequence by placing the sequence inside curly braces, separated by ‘comma’.